Representation Before the Office of Professional Responsibility

 When you are under investigation by the OPR, it is crucial that you find the best representation quickly.

-Christina Weed has an LL.M. in Taxation from the University of San Diego and a B.A. in Accountancy.
-She will advocate on behalf of your best interests.
+Our lawyers will advocate on behalf of your best interests.
 Our knowledge and experience with the OPR, Circular 230, and tax litigation offers you the best possible representation.

 Mendes Weed, LLP is located in Walnut Creek and serves clients around the Bay Area.
 For your convenience, we also have offices in San Francisco and Sacramento by appointment only.